Montessori Mom

 The room should be large enough to give the children room to move about freely, but not too large.
 If the class is lost in a great room or hall there is not the right atmosphere of security and calm, nor can the children remember it properly.
 It is necessary that they should have a clear idea of the whole in their minds, know every object in the room and where it is to be found, so that it can be replaced correctly.
 It is a great advantage if the children can go out into the garden, but if so it must be a fairly small garden.

 There is no necessity that the room and furniture should be luxurious or expensive.
 Many Montessori schools have tried giving an environment of great beauty, but it has not been found to be of any particular advantage.
-The essential points are that the furniture and fixtures should be the right size and should be painted in light colors with some washable paint.
+The essential points are that the furniture and fixtures should be the right size and should be painted in light colours with some washable paint.
 The is indispensable, but it is not expensive.
 We must arrange that cupboards and shelves come no higher than our [children's] shoulder, door and window fastenings within reach, washbasins, looking glass, coat-hooks, etc., also available.
 The chairs should be made the right size with legs shorter proportionately that the ordinary chair because of the child's short legs.
 There must also be stools and mats for sitting or lying on the floor, as all these changes of position are necessary exercise for the growing body.
 The tables should of different sizes and shapes but they do not all need to be adjusted to the height of the sitting child because they are not used so much to sit and write at, like a school desk, but to set out the objects.
 All the tables and chairs should be strong but light enough for the children to shift them freely.
 No rubber is used to deaden noise; we want things to clatter when moved, so that clumsy movements can be noticed and corrected.
-All the furniture and woodwork must be carefully painted so that they are light colored and shinning.
+All the furniture and woodwork must be carefully painted so that they are light coloured and shinning.
 Then every spot and mark will show and can be easily cleaned of.
 The floor, too, is polished so that every speck of dust or piece of litter can be detected at once.
-In our own house we may think of choosing a dark color that will not show the dirt; but the children do not want to save trouble.
+In our own house we may think of choosing a dark colour that will not show the dirt; but the children do not want to save trouble.
 They want to be active.
 All this activity has an interior aim, its real purpose is to develop the child's own powers.
 Yet there must be a superficial motive, a purpose in the real exterior world, that, so to speak, 'sets the child off', it initiates a cycle of activity.

 The environment we have described has been found after many years of trial to be the best for stimulating formative activity in the children.
 Without it, it is not possible to put the Montessori Method into practice, and the Montessori teacher must see the room is properly arranged and be prepared to keep it in perfect condition.
 Some teachers might perhaps say that they could have nothing to do with the furnishing of the schoolroom or with keeping it clean and tidy; such things were the responsibility of other people.
 They might even be indignant at the suggestion that such things could have anything to do with the success of their teaching.
 But the Montessori teacher realizes that the care of the environment and material is one of her most important tasks.
 For the children can learn form the objects in the environment what cannot be taught by any teacher however gifted.
 But it must not be forgotten that the teacher herself is part of the environment, and a very important part.
 She must not take herself, her work and the children for granted, she must set out to give a good impression just as deliberately as she would if she would if she was attending an interview by a Selection Committee!
 Never think that such young children do not matter.
 They are quite as observant as any adult judges, probably more observant, for they have a passionate sensitive appreciation of beautiful clothes.